 To set up a limited company, you will have to register your business with Companies House.
 This process is known as ‘company formation’ or ‘company incorporation’.

 If you choose to register a limited company, your business will be recognised as a separate entity in the eyes of the law, which means you will enjoy reduced personal liability if your company runs into financial difficulty or you are sued by a client.

 This is a more desirable option for many self-employed individuals, especially those who deal with high-value contracts or their line of work has the potential to cause harm or damage to other people or property.

 If anything goes wrong, your personal finances will be protected through your limited company.
 However, as a sole trader, this is not the case.
 You will be liable to pay damages and compensation from your own pocket.

 About our services

-To find out more about setting up a limited company online today, please click here.
-Our blog also contains a wealth of information about limited company accounting and annual reporting requirements so you can find full guidance on everything you need to know in one place.
+To find out more about setting up a limited company online today, please visit Rapid Formations blog, which contains a wealth of information about the company formation process, limited company accounting, annual reporting requirements, and much more.
 If you have any questions or require assistance, please contact us and we will be happy to help.